top of page

 02

-Increased Resident Costs
+Increased Electricity Costs

 Data centers use tremendous amounts of electricity, which can drive up costs for local residents, potentially increasing costs by 70%.
 Similarly, water costs may increase, as data centers use significant amounts of water to cool the facility.